lunjon/http/README.md

     * Note that the profile must have credentials defined in the profile for it to work.
 - `--output` (string): Write the output to a file.
     * If not set, it outputs the content to stdout.
-- `--sandbox` (bool): Run the request to a local server that only echo request information.

 **Examples**: